 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

-IMMUNE GLOBULIN - INTRAVENOUS
+IMMUNE GLOBULIN - INJECTION

 USES: This medication is used to strengthen the body's natural defense system (immune system) to lower the risk of infection in persons with a weakened immune system.
 This medication is made from healthy human blood that has a high level of certain defensive substances (antibodies), which help fight infections.
 It is also used to increase the blood count (platelets) in persons with a certain blood disorder (idiopathic thrombocytopenia purpura-ITP).
 Platelets are needed to stop bleeding and form blood clots.